utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/advanced/kotlin-singleton.md

-Sometimes, you need to store some Godot objects or references in a Kotlin singleton.
-This can cause some leaks when the program ends because you have to manually free objects and have the references collected.
+Sometimes you need to store some Godot objects or references in a Kotlin singleton, this can cause some leaks when the program ends because you have to manually free objects and have the references collected.
 The `GodotStatic` abstract class lets you implement the function `collect` so you can write the appropriate cleanup code.

 ```kotlin
 object MySingleton : GodotStatic() {